-I was excited about being able to grow vegetables on my balcony using containers.
+I was excited about being able to grow vegetables in containers on my balcony.
 But the question was which vegetables should I choose to grow.

 There are a ton of choices when growing container vegetables.
 You can grow almost any vegetable in them.